rivques/mishap-d/PLANNING.md

 ### LiPo batteries
 When charging the LiPo batteries that power the plane, we will be cautions to avoid a battery fire.
 To accomplish this, we will always charge batteries either under direct supervision or in a LiPo safety pouch.
 ### Targeting
 Dropping objects from altitude is inherently dangerous.
+The payload bay will only be able to open if the tracker and the pilot have both ARMed.
 To mitigate the risk of injury, we will begin by dropping light objects over targets far away from people or obstacles.
 Once we develop confidence in our system, we will advance to dropping non-dangerous objects (like water balloons) on people.
 The targets will wear head protection and safety glasses as an extra safety measure.
+### Lasers
+The laser pointer used for tracking may need to be quite powerful.
+The laser will only be activated when it could not point at humans, and when there is full-scale aviation in the area tracking will not be conducted.
 ## Schedule
 ```mermaid
 ---